twisted/twisted/docs/projects/names/howto/client-tour.rst

 A Guided Tour of twisted.names.client
 =====================================
-Twisted Names includes multiple client APIs, at varying levels of abstraction.
+Twisted Names provides a layered selection of client APIs.

 In this section:

- - You will learn about the high level client API
+ - You will learn about the high level :api:`twisted.names.client <client>` API
- - You will learn about how you can use the client API interactively from the Python shell for DNS debugging and diagnostics
+ - You will learn about how you can use the client API interactively from the Python shell (useful for DNS debugging and diagnostics)
+ - You will learn about the :api:`twisted.internet.interfaces.IResolverSimple <IResolverSimple>` and the :api:`twisted.internet.interfaces.IResolver <IResolver>` interfaces
- - You will learn about the IResolverSimple and the IResolver interfaces, the implementations of those interfaces and when to use them.
+ - You will learn about various implementations of those interfaces and when to use them
  - You will learn how to customise how the reactor carries out hostname resolution
- - You will also be introduced to some of the low level interfaces
+ - You will also be introduced to some of the low level APIs

 Using the Global Resolver
 -------------------------
-The easiest way to issue DNS queries is to use the module level functions in :api:`twisted.names.client <names.client>`.
+The easiest way to issue DNS queries from twisted, is to use the module level functions in :api:`twisted.names.client <names.client>`.

-These will construct a global, singleton resolver object using :api:`twisted.names.client.createResolver <createResolver>`.
-That resolver is cached and used in subsequent calls to the lookup functions.

-Here's an example of some DNS queries generated from an interactive Twisted shell using :api:`twisted.conch.stdio <twisted.conch.stdio>`:
+Here's an example of some DNS queries generated from an interactive Twisted shell.

 .. code-block:: console